ronigold/FTP-encryption-from-scratch/README.md

 ## **How to run**
 - clone this project
 - make sure you have python 3 installed
-- run the server by typing `python ftpserver.py` (by default server will use localhost, port 10021 for transfer &amp; 10020 for data transfer)
+- open terminal session and run the server by typing `python ftpserver.py` (by default server will use localhost, port 10021 for transfer &amp; 10020 for data transfer)
 - In a different terminal session, run the client by typing `python ftpclient.py` (by default it will connect to localhost port 10021 &amp; 10020)
 - start to give command to the server (see some **commands** below)